 (d) “Marketing Materials” means materials that are produced in any medium by or on behalf of an MCE and that can reasonably be interpreted as intended to market to potential members;

 (e) “Outreach” means any communication from an MCE to any audience that cannot reasonably be interpreted as intended to compel or entice a potential member to enroll in a particular MCE.
-Outreach activities include, but are not limited to, the act of raising the awareness of the CCO, the MCE’s subcontractors and partners, and the MCE contractually required programs and services; and the promotion of healthful behaviors, health education and health related events;
+Outreach activities include, but are not limited to, the act of raising the awareness of the CCO, the MCE’s subcontractors and partners, and the MCE contractually required programs and services; and the promotion of healthful behaviors, health education and health related events.
+For full benefit dual eligible (FBDE) members, outreach to provide information about opportunity to align Medicare and Medicaid benefits, or CMS approved Default or Simplified enrollment for newly Medicare eligible member in the CCO regarding MA or DSNP, is allowable subject to OHA or CMS materials review.

 (f) “Outreach Materials” means materials that are produced in any medium, by or on behalf of an MCE that cannot reasonably be interpreted as intended to compel or entice a potential member to enroll in a particular MCE;